aragon/app/docs/projectDocs/pluginEncapsulation.md

 };
 ```

-Make sure to update the `initialisePlugins` function on the `/plugins/index.ts` file to initialise the new plugin as
+Make sure to update the `initialisePlugins` function in the `/plugins/index.ts` file to initialize the new plugin as
 well.

 All the available Slot Components are defined under a `/constants/moduleSlots.ts` file inside each module.